-At a recent visit to a wind turbine plant, President Obama responded to one questioner’s concern about rising prices by laughing and saying, “If you’re complaining about the price of gas and you’re only getting 8 miles per gallon, you might want to think about a trade-in.”
+At a recent visit to a wind turbine plant, President Obama responded to one questioner’s concern about rising prices by laughing and saying, “If you’re complaining about the price of gas and you’re only getting eight miles per gallon, you might want to think about a trade-in.”
 The president didn’t say which vehicle he was talking about.
-But a 2003 Hummer H2, rated among the worst for gas mileage, scores 10-14 miles per gallon.
+But a 2003 Hummer H2, rated among the worst for gas mileage, scores 10 to 14 miles per gallon.

 Many individuals and families are already curtailing discretionary spending to save for gas.
 In turn, more money and jobs exit the U.S. economy for oil exporting countries.

 The national average for a gallon of gas is currently $3.79.
 Some American cities are well over $4 per gallon.
 The price, up almost a $1 since last year at this time, has some experts forecasting $5 for Memorial Day.

 While oil markets can be complex, free market alternatives offer better relief than heavily subsidized “green energies” propped up by government.
 A new study in the United Kingdom by Stuart Young Consulting and the John Muir Trust again pointed out what previous studies have found: Wind output is often less than anticipated and is an unreliable source of energy.